LaunchCodeEducation/lchs/src/activities/cyoa.rst

 Activity #2: Adventure Time!
 ============================

+.. admonition:: Tip

+   For best results, complete the :ref:`Conditionals chapter <conditionals>` before starting this activity.

 While playing a game or reading a story, you may have needed to make a choice.
 Your decision affects how the rest of the story unfolds.
 What should you do?
 This is an example of the *Choose Your Own Adventure* (CYOA) idea.